UMD-ARLIS/Graph-Benchmarking-Project/Code/Telemetry/README.md

 **SO WHAT?** Pending further experimentation, this looks like it will be useful for understanding the efficency of the code that we run, and some of the temporal aspects, but will be less useful for the memory and power analysis aspects of the code.

+## VALGRIND
+NOTE: Requires Linux to Run:

+[VALGRIND](https://valgrind.org/docs/manual/quick-start.html) is a suite of debugging and profiling tools.
+The most popular of these tools is called Memcheck.
+It can detect many memory-related errors that are common in C and C++ programs and that can lead to crashes and unpredictable behaviour.

+To use it on your linux machine, assuming we are working with *myCode.c*:

+1. Compile the code:

+    gcc -g -c myCode.c -o myCode.o

+2. Invoke Valgrind memCheck:

+    valgrind --leak-check=yes ./myCode.o

+3. Read through the results!

+There's plenty more information in the [Valgrind Manual](https://valgrind.org/docs/manual/manual.html)